michellewongi/Advanced_CC/midterm/README.md

 ## Overview

-For my midterm, I created a landscape scene and users can navigate around the scene through a peep-hole.
-When the user clicks down anywhere on the screen, the whole scene is revealed with a frame instead of a peep-hole.
-I applied a displacement filter to the clouds to make them look like water ripples.
-I also applied a glitch filter to the moon sprite.
+For my midterm, I created a landscape scene and users can navigate around the scene through a peephole.
+When the user clicks down anywhere on the screen, the whole scene is revealed with a different frame instead of a peephole.
+I applied a displacement filter to the clouds to make them look like water ripples and I also applied a glitch filter to the moon sprite.
+For the movement of the waves, I used tweens to animate them.

 ## Initial Concept

-My original idea was to create a scene of a moon and the ocean.
-I ended up adding more elements like the peep-hole/frame and filters.
+My original idea was a more simplified version of this which was to just create a landscape scene.
+I ended up feeling like the scene was too static so I ended up adding more elements/effects.

 ## Further Development

 I want to add a screenshot functionality that will only take a screenshot of the view within the polaroid film.
+I also want to add audio to the scene to play as background music.

+## Technologies

+- PixiJS
+- TypeScript